 PlanMaker documents are not limited to single worksheets.
-If needed, you can stack several worksheets on top of each other - just like a stack of papers.
-PlanMaker documents are therefore also called workbooks.
+If required, you can stack several worksheets on top of each other - just like a stack of papers.
+Plan-Maker documents are therefore also called workbooks.
 Each workbook can contain up to 256 worksheets.

-The main advantage of this is that calculations in one worksheet can also refer to cells in other worksheets of a workbook, in essence, letting you create threedimensional spreadsheets.
+The main advantage of this is that calculations in one worksheet can also refer to cells in other worksheets of a workbook, in essence, letting you create "three-dimensional" calculations.